KernelTuner/kernel_tuner/CONTRIBUTING.rst

     * Do not forget to make sure the paths are set correctly.
 If you're using CUDA, the desired CUDA version should be in :bash:`$PATH`, :bash:`$LD_LIBARY_PATH` and :bash:`$CPATH`.
     * Re-open the shell for changes to take effect.
 #.
 Check if the environment is setup correctly by running :bash:`pytest` and :bash:`nox`.
 All tests should pass, except if one or more extras has been left out in the previous step, then these tests will skip gracefully.
+    * [Note]: sometimes, changing the NVIDIA driver privileges is required to read program counters and energy measurements.
+Check if :bash:`cat /proc/driver/nvidia/params | grep RmProfilingAdminOnly` is set to 1.
+If so, `follow these steps <https://developer.nvidia.com/nvidia-development-tools-solutions-err_nvgpuctrperm-permission-issue-performance-counters>`__

 Cluster setup